lauramoreby/LB06-GROUP-A/README.md

 First you have to make a virtual environment and workon the virtualenvironment.
 Then go to directory that has requirements.txt and type pip install -r requirements.txt

+You should run the population script by typing python populate_healthapple.py in your terminal After you done this step, test users will be created with a sample category and page.
+The test users are jill, jim and joe

 You might also run into missing corpus error when you submit a query.
 To fix this issue, you will have to download a python module called corpora by running this code in your terminal, python -m textblob.download_corpora